 We advise clients on their legal position and what steps to take next.
 We do not undertake casework or representation of clients in the courts or at tribunals; we do however act as a referral agency to other free legal advice providers who are able to offer representation.
 It is necessary to attend a legal advice centre such as ours in order to obtain this referral.
-Read about our free Legal Advice service and find out how you can book an advice session.
+Read about our free Legal Advice service and find out how you can book an advice appointment.

 Legal Advice is delivered by LAC Student Advisers under the supervision of qualified lawyers.